fracalo/atom-multi-comment/README.md

 ### to come:

-JAVA, Bash, and possibly all language-grammars supporting block-comments scopeDescriptors.
+possibly all language-grammars supporting block-comments scopeDescriptors.

 ## Specs:
  - when both a selection's start/end point aren't commented it comments selection with block-comment tokens.